mozilla/prowac/README.md

 - __main.js__ - This is the source of the main driver for the crawler.
 It uses the `urlJobPopulator` module to populate its list of jobs and uses the `urlJobProcessor` module to process each of those jobs.
 It stores the output of each job using the `dataStore` module.
 - __urlJobPopulator.js__ - This module is responsible for supplying the website URLs that the crawler should examine.
 This module selects and loads a backend from the urlJobPopulatorBackends/ directory and delegates its work to the backend.
 - __urlJobPopulatorBackends/__ - This directory contains the backends available for populating URL jobs.
 The most important is alexa.js which fetches the Alexa top 1 million sites list and populates the url job list from that data.
-- __urlJobProcessor.js__ - This module is responsible for loading the site probes and running them on each URL job.
+- __urlJobProcessor.js__ - This module is responsible for fetching site data and running probes on each URL job.
 The results get passed to the caller.
-- __urlJobProcessorProbes/__ - This directory contains the probes available for analyzing sites.
-Each probe checks for a technology that we're interested in.
 See the top-level description of the project for examples of what probes might check for.

 ## Dashboard - top/dashboard